Last updated in March 2013

 After Georgia gained independence in 1991, Germany was the first country in the European Community to recognize it under international law (on 23 March 1992).
 The two countries established diplomatic relations on 13 April 1992.
 Germany opened an embassy in Georgia in 1992, the first country to do so.
 Relations are close and trustful, dating back nearly 200 years to the immigration of Swabian farmers who settled there from 1817 onwards.
-Germany will not forget the role played in German reunification by the former Soviet Foreign Minister and later Georgian President Shevardnadse.
+Germany will not forget the role played in German reunification by the former Soviet Foreign Minister and subsequent Georgian President Shevardnadse.
 Conversely, Germany is well liked and highly regarded in Georgia.
-The German Federal Government’s substantial development assistance and the wide range of cultural, academic and personal contacts are greatly esteemed in Georgian society.
+The substantial development assistance provided by the Federal Government and the wide range of cultural, academic and personal contacts are greatly appreciated by Georgians.

 As the coordinator of the United Nations Secretary-General’s Group of Friends on Georgia, Germany was for a long time closely involved in efforts to reach a peaceful settlement in the dispute with the secessionist Georgian republic of Abkhazia.

 Federal Chancellor Merkel visited Tbilisi a few days after the end of the war between Georgia and Russia in August 2008.
-Germany was one of the first countries to provide Georgia with humanitarian aid after the war broke out.
-At the Brussels Donor Conference in October 2008, the Federal Government pledged EUR 33.7 million for humanitarian projects to help war victims and refugees and to support reconstruction measures in Georgia.
-German funding was used to build houses in Gori near South Ossetia, where 300 displaced families found a new home in autumn 2009.
+After the war broke out, Germany was one of the first countries to provide Georgia with aid for humanitarian projects to help war victims and refugees and to support reconstruction measures in Georgia.

-Germany is actively involved in the German-headed European Union Monitoring Mission (EUMM) in Georgia.
+Germany is also actively involved in the European Union Monitoring Mission (EUMM) in Georgia.

 The Federal Government supports the integration of the entire region through the German Caucasus Initiative as part of German development cooperation.

-The Agreement on the Promotion and Mutual Protection of Investments, which has been in force since 27 September 1998, and the new double taxation agreement, in force since 21 December 2007, provide a sound international basis for bilateral economic exchange.
+The Agreement on the Promotion and Mutual Protection of Investments, which has been in force since 27 September 1998, and the double taxation agreement, in force since 21 December 2007, provide a sound international basis for bilateral trade.

-Germany is currently Georgia’s fifth largest trading partner, after Turkey, Azerbaijan, Ukraine and China.
-In 2011, trade between Georgia and Germany was worth EUR 480 million, a marked increase compared with the previous year (EUR 300 million), Georgian imports from Germany accounting for 70 per cent, or EUR 336 million, of this figure.
-The principal German exports to Georgia are cars, tobacco products and medicines.
-Georgia’s fairly insignificant exports to Germany consist mainly of nuts, metal goods and garments.
-The first half of 2012 saw a continued marked increase in bilateral trade (plus 53 per cent).
+Germany is currently Georgia’s fifth-largest trading partner, after Turkey, Azerbaijan, Ukraine and China.
+In 2012, trade between Georgia and Germany was worth EUR 592 million, a marked increase compared with the previous year, German exports to Georgia accounting for nearly 70 per cent, or EUR 404 million, of this figure.
+Germany’s main exports to Georgia are motor vehicles, electrical equipment and medicines.
+Georgia’s modest exports to Germany consist mainly of nuts, fruit and vegetable juices and scrap metal.

-German foreign direct investment in Georgia was worth nearly USD 25 million in 2011, compared with only USD 8.4 million for the same period in 2010.
+German foreign direct investment in Georgia was worth nearly EUR 12 million in 2012.
 German companies with production facilities in Georgia, such as HeidelbergCement, Caparol and Knauf, are mainly active in the construction sector.
-The German ProCredit Bank is now Georgia’s third largest bank.
+The German ProCredit Bank is now Georgia’s third-largest bank.

 Germany is Georgia’s principal bilateral development cooperation partner after the United States.
-Since 1992, it has pledged more than EUR 500 million in development assistance.
-Since 1993, Germany has been one of the largest investors in Georgia’s energy sector, with investments totalling more than EUR 200 million.
+Since 1992, it has pledged more than EUR 600 million in development assistance.
 Bilateral cooperation focuses on protecting regional biodiversity, energy supply, promoting democracy, civil society and public administration as well as sustainable economic development.
-Major joint projects include support of the legal and judicial system, the introduction of a land register, the strengthening of local self-government, the rehabilitation of the water supply and sanitation systems in the country’s third largest city Batumi and the setting up of the ProCredit Bank, now the country’s fourth largest bank, which provides services mainly to poorer sections of the population as well as to small and medium-sized enterprises.
+Major joint projects include support of the legal and judicial system, the introduction of a land register, the strengthening of local self-government, the rehabilitation of the water supply and sanitation systems in the country’s third-largest city Batumi and the setting up of the ProCredit Bank, now the country’s third-largest bank, which provides services mainly to poorer sections of the population as well as to small and medium-sized companies.
 Germany has provided a total of EUR 100 million to finance the Black Sea Energy Transmission System, which will link Georgia’s power supply system to that of its important neighbour Turkey in particular.

 Georgia and Germany have close cultural ties, with 2,500 Georgians studying in Germany and German being the first or second foreign language at a number of Georgian schools.

-From 1817 onwards, German immigrants from Baden-Württemberg settled in various parts of Georgia.
-The German minority in Georgia still numbers around 1,500, most of them elderly people.
+From 1817 onwards, German immigrants settled in various parts of Georgia.
+The German minority in Georgia still numbers around 1,500, most of them elderly.
 Their interests are looked after by the Georgian Germans association ‘Einung’.

-The town twinning arrangement between Tbilisi and Saarbrücken (the first with a city in the former USSR) forged a bridge between artists and scholars in the two countries in the 1970s and today covers nearly all areas of public life.
-At the traditional Tbilisi town festival ‘Tbilisoba’, the 30th anniversary of this partnership was celebrated in 2005.
-Another town twinning arrangement, in existence since 1987, is that between Telavi in eastern Georgia and Biberach/Riss.
+The town twinning arrangement between Tbilisi and Saarbrücken (the first with a city in the former USSR) forged a bridge between artists and scientists in the two countries in the 1970s.
+Another active town twinning arrangement, in existence since 1987, is that between Telavi in eastern Georgia and Biberach/Riss.

 Among the most active cultural societies devoted to fostering relations between the two countries are, on the German side, the Berlin Georgian Society and the Brandenburg-Georgian Society, and on the Georgian side, the Georgian-German Society in Tbilisi, the Georgian-German Centre in Kutaissi and the Georgian-German House in Zugdidi.